Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 Currently the gp.derived_parameters are iterated over to display results listing.
 It would be preferable to combine this with information found in msp.data_analysis.measurements, as msp.data_analysis have a derived_parameter that can be used establish the connection.

-### Searching across different types of records

-Configure searches to be across all types of records (currently MST, BLI, and SPR)

 ### Extraction and loading metadata from files

 Extraction of metadata from instrument provided data files in away that can be accessed by the frontend